-- the financial statements give a true and fair view of the state of the Group's and of the Parent Company's affairs as at 31 December 2023 and of the Group's loss for the year then ended; - the Group financial statements have been properly prepared in accordance with UK-adopted international accounting standards: - the Parent Company financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - the financial statements have been prepared in accordance with the requirements of the Companies (Jersey)
+- the financial statements give a true and fair view of the state of the Group's and of the Parent Company's affairs as at 31 December 2024 and of the Group's loss for the year then ended; - the Group financial statements have been properly prepared in accordance with IFRS; - the Parent Company financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - the financial statements have been prepared in accordance with the requirements of the Companies (Jersey) Law 1991.

-Our opinion is consistent with our reporting to the Audit Committee.
+Our opinion is consistent with our reporting to the Board of Directors.